-Wheelchairs with adjustable seat angles must be set to 10° .
+Backrests of wheelchairs with adjustable seat angles must not be tilted to more than 30°.
 Do not alter or substitute wheelchair frame parts, components, or seating systems.

 A sudden stop and/or collision may structurally damage your wheelchair.
 Wheelchairs involved in such incidents should be replaced.